gsa-oes/office-of-evaluation-sciences/_projects/XXXX-SSI-Wage-Reporting.md

 year: 2019
 domain: Government Efficiency
 agency: Social Security Administration
-summary: Letters aimed to encourage more accurate and timely reporting of changes in wages among SSI beneficiaries
+summary: A reminder encouraged SSI recipients to self-report changes in wages earlier, potentially reducing overpayment
 ---
 ## What was the challenge?